 First, in column E, to estimate fuel consumption we need a formula that divides the distance by the estimated miles per gallon.

-Let's say we think our car will get 25 miles per gallon, on average.
-We can write the formula as D7 divided by 25, and then copy it down.
+Let's say we think our car will get 25 miles per gallon on average.
+We can write the formula as D7 divided by 25, then copy it down.

-So, if we total up these colunmns, we can see that the entire trip will take about 130 gallons of fuel which will cost about $300.
+So, if we total that up, we can see that the entire trip will take about 130 gallons of fuel which will cost about $300.

 In that case you'll need to edit all the formulas to reflect these new assumptions.

-If you're clever, you can save a few keystrokes if you first select all the formulas, then make the change, and then use control + enter to update all the formulas at once.
+You can save a few keystrokes if you first select all the formulas, then make the change, and use control + enter to update all the formulas at once.

 But still, you'll need to touch every formula in the worksheet.
 And if change the assumptions, you'll need to do it all over again.